Why Remote Workers Are Looking at Montenegro

 Climate, Lifestyle, and Why It Matters for Remote Work

 Coastal Montenegro is described in official materials as Mediterranean, with mild winters relative to many colder parts of Europe.
 For remote workers, that often means more outdoor hours, fewer dark months, and a year-round rhythm that supports a healthier work-life balance.
 The combination of coast, mountains, and short travel distances makes it possible to take real breaks without disrupting your work week.
+For a realistic breakdown of expenses, see the cost of buying property in Montenegro.
+Before making any offer, run a free cadastre check on the property.

 Frequently Asked Questions